jcfischer/hugo-chaschper/README.md

     type: "gallery"
     ---

     A wonderful, sunny day in Scuol in autumn.
-Pictures taken during a walk down to the Inn river. (iPhone Xs)
+Pictures taken during a walk down to the Inn river.

 The galleries will mix in with your regular posts and there is a `/galleries` path that lists all of them in reverse chronological order.